-The SERO and SEFSC will develop goals and objectives for EM/ER in coordination with the regional FMCs, state partners, fishery commissions, enforcement, stakeholders, and scientists.
+Goals and objectives for EM/ER will be developed in coordination with the regional FMCs, state partners and commissions (e.g., ACCSP, GSMFC), enforcement, stakeholders, data analysts, and scientists.
 Data needs will be identified based on management plan objectives, scientific needs, and fleet/fishery characteristics.
 Each FMP's management objectives should be reviewed with ER/EM in mind, and new or modified objectives should be created to support increased use of EM/ER.